greyman888/burgers/README.md

 This app is currently live at https://tbd.com

-Visit https://ai-struct.com to sign up for ai-struct today.
+Visit https://ai-struct.com to sign up for ai-struct and get started for free.